vincentlieu/terminal-project/README.md

 **Once the above steps have been completed the application will return the calculated BMI result, the weight category and description.**

 5. Prompt user with the options to re-calculate BMI

 ---

+**Interaction with the application**

+The two main way a user would interact with this application is through a series of user input and menu selection.
+The application will guide provide the user on what is required to be performed.

+**User Input:**

+When the application prompts the user to enter a value; it is required for the user to enter in a value to proceed further into the application.
+The entered value will then be displayed on the terminal window, confirming the user's input.

+For example: Enter your name will require the user to type in their name and also output it on the terminal window.

+**Menu selection:**

+When the application prompts the user to select an option; it is required for the user to select an option to drive the flow of the application.
+The selected value will then be displayed on the terminal window, confirming the user's selection.

+For example: Given the option to select either to use the Imperial or Metric system will dictate different series of questions provided to the user.
+If the user has selected Imperial then the application would ask for values to be entered in pounds and, feet and inches.

+**Error handling:**

+An error message will be displayed beneath the user input to indicate to the user that an entered value is invalid and ask the user to re-enter their value.

+For single value fields like - Enter your weight in pounds (lbs) or Enter your height in meters (m); the application will prevent the user from entering alphabets, symbols or a combination either including numeric. (e.g. abcd, @#!, a#1, 1aj should result in an error)

+For special cases such as - Enter your height in feet and inches; the application will be expecting the user to enter in value in the following syntax (7'1).
+The field will validate whether an apostrophe and numbers are included in the string.
+Otherwise throw an error to indicate to the user that their input is invalid.

+---